 The Veterans Liaison Committee of the New Professionals Advisory Committee promotes the value of holding NCRA certifications, and provides articles and tips for taking and successfully passing the RPR for NCRA publications.

-The Nominating Committee interviews and identifies nominees for officers and directorships to be elected prior to the annual business meeting You must be a Registered Member to serve on this committee.
+The Nominating Committee interviews and identifies nominees for officers and directors to be elected prior to the annual business meeting.
+You must be a Registered Member to serve on this committee.

 Policies and Procedures Committee

 The NCRA Board of Directors supports and advocates transparency in its governance activities, consistency in its exercise of governance duties, and continuity and efficiency in the operations of the association.
 As a rule, members of this committee are the Vice President, one director from each class; and the chair of the Constitution and Bylaws Committee.

 The Proofreading Advisory Council provides assistance on questions of proofreading consistency on NCRA materials.

 The PR/Outreach Task Force is responsible for creating timely content that promotes the value of stenographic court reporters and captioners to media outlets such as print, radio, and broadcast, as well as outside organizations that currently and potentially could use such services.

 The Skills Test Writing Committee writes content for the RSR, RPR, RMR, CRR, and CRC exams.
 Members serving on this committee cannot take the RSR, RPR, RMR, CRR, or CRC, certification exams for three years after serving on the committee.